R31Z/JS-questions-and-answers/Questions and Answers.md

 Warning: This is a long-standing bug in JS, but one that is likely never going to be fixed.
 Too much code on the Web relies on the bug and thus fixing it would cause a lot more bugs!

 Also, note a = undefined.
 We're explicitly setting a to the undefined value, but that is behaviorally no different from a variable that has no value set yet, like with the var a; line at the top of the snippet.
 A variable can get to this "undefined" value state in several different ways, including functions that return no values and usage of the void operator.

+## 21. What Are The Different Ways To Create An Array In JavaScript?

+There are two main ways to create an array in JavaScript.

+### 1. Using An Array Initializer (Array Literal).

+The array initializer (array literal) syntax is simple.
+It is a comma-separated list of values in square brackets.

+Let’s see some examples.

+    var myArray1 = [1,2,3,4,5]      // an array with 5 elements
+    var myArray2 = [5]              // an array with 1 element
+    var myArray3 = [true,'Hi',[7]]  // element types need not be the same.

+### 2. Using The Array Constructor.

+The Array constructor method has three different syntaxes.
+If we call the constructor with two or more arguments, it declares an array with array elements also initialized.
+If we provide only one argument to the Array constructor, it refers to the length of the new array with, elements not initialized.
+Lastly, the constructor without any argument creates an array with its length set to zero with elements not initialized.

+Let’s see some examples.

+    var myArray4 = new Array(1,2,3,4,5)  // an array with 5 elements
+    var myArray5 = new Array(20)        // an empty array of length 20
+    var myArray6 = new Array()           // an empty array of length 0